 Benefits of membership

-AHPA members receive a number of benefits through their membership.
+AHPA member organisations receive tangible benefits through their membership.
 AHPA works on behalf of its members by engaging directly with government and non-government stakeholders to advocate around shared issues.
-AHPA regularly develops submissions and participates in consultations on behalf of the sector.
+AHPA regularly develops submissions and participates in consultations on behalf of the sector, informed by our members.
 AHPA also acts as an information sharing house, providing a central access point for information of relevance to our members.

 Membership provides formal and informal opportunities for networking and collegial support for CEOs and policy staff.
 In addition, the roll-out of organisational benefits is underway leveraging off AHPA’s collective buying power and increasing profile.

 There are two categories of membership; Ordinary Membership and Affiliate Membership.